Contents

 The imagery of wine is rich and evocative: sun-drenched vineyards in neat rows, baskets of ripe grapes, oak barrels resting in cool cellars and the gentle swirl of a glass held up to the light.
 The ritual of tasting, observing colour, breathing in aroma, savouring the flavour, is itself a kind of tradition, encouraging mindfulness and attention.
 The clink of glasses in a toast remains one of the most universal symbols of celebration and goodwill.

 National Wine Day is, at heart, an invitation to slow down and appreciate something made with care and patience.
-Behind every glass lies a long chain of effort and history, from the ancient vintners of the Caucasus to the modern grower tending the vines today.
-Whether one marks the day with a treasured bottle or a modest everyday wine, the spirit of the occasion is the same: to take pleasure in good drink, good food and good company, and to honour a craft that has accompanied humankind for thousands of years.
+Behind every glass lies a long chain of effort and history, from the Neolithic vintners of Gadachrili Gora to the grower tending the vines this season.
+There is a quiet continuity in that: few of the things we consume connect us so directly to the deep past, made by essentially the same act of crushing grapes and waiting.
+Whether the day is marked with a treasured bottle or a modest everyday wine, the spirit is the same, to take pleasure in good drink, food and company.
+Those who enjoy pairing the glass with a plate might explore National Wine and Cheese Day, a natural companion to this one.

 Advertisement